IndaPlus25/task-6-yea/README.md

 containing a class called `PrimeChecker`, and copy your `isPrime` function from last week into the new class.

-Your task is now to write a main method that loops over the range from 1 to and including 25 and checks whether the current number is prime or not.
+Your task is now to write a main method that loops over the from 1 to and including 25 and checks whether the current number is prime or not.
 For each number, you should print: